ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 - T-	You; She [with SI]
 - J-	He [with SI]; They [with PI]

 There are vague rules that can be used to form PI based on the SI:
 - If SI ends in a vowel and then a consonant, swap the last two letters around and make last letter "u" to make root 2.
 - If SI ends in 2 consonants in a row, [SI] + "u" = [PI]
 - If SI ends in "a" or "e", then [SI] + "w" = [PI]
 - If SI ends in "i", then [SI] - "i" + "u" = [PI]

 ### Perfect (past tense)

 the perfect tense refers to verbs that have already been done in the past, the past tense.
 Imperfect uses suffixes to denote who performed the verb, while the perfect uses suffixes instead, as well as requiring the mamma and Papa conjugations
-[Papa] + "t" =											I [perfect verb]; You [perfect verb] [Mamma] =														He [perfect verb]
+[Papa] + "t" =											I [perfect verb]; You [perfect verb]
+[Mamma] =														He [perfect verb]
 [Mamma] - [last consonant] + "et" =	She [perfect verb] [Papa] + "na" =											We [perfect verb]
-[Papa] + "tu" =											You [plural; perfect verb] [Mamma] - [last consonant] + "u" =	They [perfect verb]
+[Papa] + "tu" =											You [plural; perfect verb]
+[Mamma] - [last consonant] + "u" =	They [perfect verb]

 Some verbs that end in an "a" or "e" (Italian verbs included here), as well as some shorter verbs follow a slightly different pattern, as demonstrated below:
-[Papa] + "jt" =		I [perfect verb]; You [perfect verb] [Mamma] =					He [perfect verb]
+[Papa] + "jt" =		I [perfect verb]; You [perfect verb]
+[Mamma] =					He [perfect verb]
 [Mamma] + "t" =		She [perfect verb]
 NOTE: Often the 3rd person female changes irregularly, this will need to be learnt by heart

 [Papa] + "jna" =	We [perfect verb]
 [Papa] + "jtu" =	You [plural; perfect verb]
 [Mamma] + "w" =		They [perfect verb]
 NOTE: Sometimes "għu" is used instead of "w" (usually for verbs with GĦ as their final root)

 ### Imperative mood

 The imperative denotes that a verb is a command, an instruction to do a verb, and can be directed to a singular or several entities.
 This is by far the easiest mood, as the singular form is simply the SI and the plural is the PI.

 ### Negative

 To turn a verb into it's negative, The auxiliary verb "ma" is added before the verb.
 If the verb starts with a vowel, this is shortened to "m'" and is attached directly to the verb.
 Then the letter "x" is added onto the end of the verb.

 For Example:
-m'iniex - I am not
-mhux - He is not

-PRONOUNS

-Object pronouns

-Direct object
--ni	Me
--ok	You
--nu	Him
--ha	Her
--na	Us
--kom	You [plural]
--hom	Them

-Indirect object

--li	Me
--lok	You
--lu	Him
--ilha	Her
--ilna	Us
--ilkom	You [plural]
--ilhom	Them

-Auxiliary verbs

-Qed	[denotes continuous verb]
-Se	[denotes future verb]
-Biex	In order to; [denotes purpose of verb]

-Basic verbs

-Kellu	To have; To own
-Mar	To go
-Ġie	To come; To cum
-Għamel	To do; To make [someone do]
-Ħa	To take; To get
-Kiel	To eat
-Ta	To give
-Qal	To say
-Saqsa	To ask
-Ra	To see; To understand
-Tkellem	To speak
-Fehem	To understand; To realise
-Ried	To want
-Qara	To read
-Għad	To say; To tell
-Kiteb	To write
-Beda	To start
-Xara	To buy
-Ħaseb	To think
-Biegħ	To sell; To betray
-Sema'	To listen
-Mexa	To walk; To progress
-Ħareġ	To exit; To leave
-Ġera	To run; To flow [water]
-Tilef	To lose
-Sar	To become
-Ħadem	To work
-Xorob	To drink
-Fetaħ	To open
-Għalaq	To close; To shut
-Wasal	To arrive
-Ipprova	To try; To attempt
-Parta	To leave [depart]
-Telaq	To leave [behind]
-Kanta	To sing
-Raqad	To sleep; To rest [nap; a situation]
-Sab	To discover
-Ltaqa'	To meet
-Kiseb	To get; To obtain
-Rċieva	To receive
-Fisser	To explain
-Laqa'	To welcome
-Wera	To show
-Kisser	To break [transitive]
-Tkisser	To be broken [intransitive]
-Ħalla	To leave [alone; Ħ-L-J]; To sweeten [Ħ-L-W] Talab	To request; To beg; To pray
-Tar	To fly
-Vjaġġa	To travel; To voyage; To tour
-Siefer	To travel; To die [euphemism]; To leave [for another destination] Miet	To die
-Twieled	To be born [human]
-Tferraħ	To be born [animal]
-Ċempel	To call [phone]
-Libes	To wear; To get dressed
-Naddaf	To clean
-Ipprattika	To practice
-Għażel	To choose
-Sajjar	To cook
-Emmen	To believe
-Kiber	To grow; To become proud
-Ħoloq	To create
-Bena	To build
-Għoġob	To be pleasing [intransitive]
-Bagħad	To hate
-Ħtieġ	To need [something]; To require
-Qam	To wake up; To stand
-Waqfa	To stop
-Ġab	To bring
-Qata'	To cut
-Uża	To use
-Waqa'	To fall
-Żamm	To hold
-Ħabb	To love
-Għam	To swim
-75
-Bagħat	To send
-Af	To know
-Tgħallem	To learn
-ftakar	To remember
-daħal	To enter
-fittex	To search
-ħasel	To wash
-nadar	To watch
-qatel	To kill
-laħaq	To reach
-naqas	To decrease
-qabel	To agree
-ġenbel	To hit; To beat
+> **M**'ini**x** kuntent.
+(I am not happy.)
+>
+> **Ma** tiekol**x** ċikkulata?
+(You don't eat chocolate?)
+>
+> **Ma** jifhmu**x** it-Taljan.
+(They don't understand Italian.)

+## Pronouns

+## Subject pronouns

+Subject pronouns are important in Maltese as they serve many purposes.
+Since Maltese (like Arabic) makes limited use of the copula ("To be"), subject pronouns often link words together in the same way as English "is".
+They can also be used before verbs to add more emphasis to them, which can make your Maltese sound more authentic when properly employed.

+- Jien; Jiena	I (am)
+- Int; Inti	You (are)
+- Hu; Huwa	He (is); It [male] (is)
+- Hi; Hija 	She (is); It [female] (is)
+- Aħna		We (are)
+- Intom		You [plural] (are)
+- Huma		They (are)

+Examples
+>	Jiena sfortunatament xiħ.
+(I am unfortunately an old man.)
+>
+> Inti kilt l-Ħobż?!
+(YOU ate the bread?!)
+>
+> Hija sabbiħa hafna...
+(She's so beautiful...)

+### Direct object

+The direct object is best described as the "victim" of a verb.
+It has been said that subject pronouns are often the entity executing the verb, but the direct object represents rather what is on the receiving end of a verb.
+- -ni	Me
+- -ok	You
+- -nu	Him
+- -ha	Her
+- -na	Us
+- -kom	You [plural]
+- -hom	Them

+Examples
+>	Inħobbok.
+(I love you)
+>
+>  (YOU ate the bread?!)
+>
+> Hija sabbiħa hafna...
+(She's so beautiful...)

+### Indirect object
+- -li	Me
+- -lok	You
+- -lu	Him
+- -ilha	Her
+- -ilna	Us
+- -ilhom	Them
+- -ilkom	You [plural]

+## Auxiliary verbs

+## Prepositions
+The preposition is followed by the definite article.
+Prepositions are also joined to sun letters.

+- Bi	in
+- Bi	with
+- Ma'	with
+- Ta'	of
+- Sa	as far as
+- Minn	From; Than
+- Għal	for
+- Lil	to
+- Bħal	like

+## Possessive pronouns

+Ta'	Of
+Tiegħi	My
+Tiegħek	Your
+Tiegħu His
+Tagħha	Her [possessive]
+Tagħna	Our
+Tagħkom	Your [plural]
+Tagħhom	Their

+## Demonstrative pronouns
+Dan	This [male]
+Dak 	That [female]
+Din	This [male]
+Dik	That [female]
+Dawn	These
+Dawk	Those